Technical information about occurrence reporting

-Today reporting to CAA Norway can be done via NF-2007 in Altinn or with E5X files via secure file transfer protocol (SFTP).
-Reporting via Altinn will in the near future no longer be possible.
+Today, reporting to CAA Norway can be done via NF-2007 in Altinn or with E5X files via secure file transfer protocol (SFTP).
+Reporting via Altinn will soon no longer be possible.

-For small organisations and individuals manual reporting will be possible through the aviation safety reporting portal.
-If you file an occurrence report in the European portal, it is automatically transmitted into the correct channels.
-CAA Norway will in due time inform when the switch shall happen.
+Manual reporting will be possible through the aviation safety reporting portal for small organisations and individuals.
+If you file an occurrence report in the European portal, it is automatically transmitted to the correct channels.
+CAA Norway will, in due time, inform you when the switch shall happen.

 The E5X file to be submitted is constructed and named in a particular way so that ECCAIRS can process the file automatically.
 The XML sits in the outer layer of the E5X file alongside a folder of the same name.
-This folder contains the full PDF (named after the E5X file and folder), and may also contain any additional attachments which can be named independently.
-One of the aims behind the introduction of a compliant format and the Reduced Interface Taxonomy (RIT) is to reduce the manual entry of routinely reported attributes into ECCAIRS by Safety Data teams.
-To achieve this aim all attributes which form part of your regular reports and also appear in the RIT are to be mapped into the XML file.
-Depending on the aviation sector you are reporting from, certain attributes can be hard coded into your XML
+This folder contains the complete PDF (named after the E5X file and folder) and may include any additional attachments that can be named independently.
+One of the aims of introducing a compliant format and the Reduced Interface Taxonomy (RIT) is to reduce the manual entry of routinely reported attributes into ECCAIRS by Safety Data teams.
+To achieve this aim, all attributes that form part of your regular reports and appear in the RIT are mapped into the XML file.
+Depending on the aviation sector you are reporting from, specific attributes can be hardcoded into your XML file.

-If your organization creates E5X files, these must be transmitted via SFTP.
+If your organisation creates E5X files, these must be transmitted via SFTP.

-Note: E5X files allow attaching files to the occurrences contained in the file.
-However, this feature should be carefully implemented as it is not possible in the current setup to limit the size of the attachments.
+Note: E5X files allow attaching files to the occurrences in the file.
+However, this feature should be carefully implemented as it is impossible in the current setup to limit the size of the attachments.